monsonite/MINT/README.md

 MINT provides a simple interactive interpreter based on printable ascii characters.
 This provides a greater level of human readability compared to assembly language.
 It is designed to use single ascii character commands - for example, when the interpreter recieves the "+" character, it will perform a 16-bit integer addition.
 There are approximately 30 such commands, mostly consisting of arithmetic and punctuation characters.

-mint1_6 is the latest upload.
-On the RC2014 Micro it loads at address $8000.
+mint1_8A is the latest upload.
+It fits into under 1K bytes of RAM.

+On the RC2014 Micro it loads at address $8000, but is executes from $8100

 Mint consists of 4 main sections: